SEED

 Stock:

-If you don't get one established onion plant, then of course we will refund or replace.
+If you don't get one established onion plant, then just email and of course we will refund or replace.
 (But most people report that all four bulbs take!)